|Pityogenes meridianus (female)||Pityogenes meridianus (female)|

 - Pityogenes meridianus Blackman 1921.
 Miss.
 Agr.
 Exp.
 Stat.
 Tech.
 Bull.
 10: 15

 Numbers in parentheses after each geographic unit are the number of distinct collection events in the database for that unit.
-In general, countries outside the New World have not yet been added to the database for exotic species.
+For exotic species generally only countries are listed for localities outside the New World.
 For further information on published sources of distribution, check the REFERENCES section.

 Numbers in parentheses after each host family, genus, or collection method are the number of distinct collection events in the database for that host or method.